DrakenWan/Yale3/README.md

 I am going to start working on adding a few extensible features and I am going to completely change the way the extraction tool works as well.
 Currently, the extraction tool is initiated by scrolling the profile page but I will add buttons for each separate section to perform the extraction separately and manually at the click of a button.
 For now that seems to be the only possible solution in my mind to perform scraping with no conflicts.

+#### Update (dated: 14th August, 2022)

+I have added a button to manually extract certifications.
+I have not been able to get any errors using this `manual feature` on the 10 standard reference LinkedIn profiles while coding it.
+The manual extraction utility includes a **deepscan** feature.
+If a section has more than three items in its list then the user can click on *deepscan checkbox* and click on the _show more arrow_ to open the new page with the entire list of items of the section and then press the `extract {section name}` button.
+Experiment around with the feature and you will understand how it works.
+I will add this feature one-by-one for all sections for easier scraping of profile data.